helium/HIP/0052-iot-dao.md

 transaction fees to the L1, but can be deployed in any manner of ways as per subDAO governance.
 Such incentives could include

-1. One-time DNT bonuses for hotspots providing continuous coverage in new regions deemed to be economically valuable by governance
+1. One-time DNT bonuses for Hotspots providing continuous coverage in new regions deemed to be economically valuable by governance
-2. Bonus rewards for hotspots and OUIs that are consistent in network activity and meet certain good actor conditions such as surge-pricing style dynamic multipliers based on data transfer activity for individual regions or bespoke incentives for oracles and manufacturers on the basis of changing network demands.
+2. Bonus rewards for Hotspots and OUIs that are consistent in network activity and meet certain good actor conditions such as surge-pricing style dynamic multipliers based on data transfer activity for individual regions or bespoke incentives for oracles and manufacturers on the basis of changing network demands.

-Once emissions are distributed to hotspots and oracles, IOT owners can either redeem their holdings for underlying HNT against the treasury reserve automatically, hold for redemptions at a later time, or lock up their IOT for veIOT in a process similar to the veHNT mechanism described in HIP 51.
+Once emissions are distributed to Hotspots and oracles, IOT owners can either redeem their holdings for underlying HNT against the treasury reserve automatically, hold for redemptions at a later time, or lock up their IOT for veIOT in a process similar to the veHNT mechanism described in HIP 51.